Contact Us Today! (877) 276-5084

 Some common things they do are:

-1. They will find you advertising the fight on social media websites like facebook
+1. They will find you advertising the fight on social media websites like facebook.
+Advertising can lead to not only "statutory damages" but also potential "enhanced damages" up to $100,000.

-2. They will assume you are going to broadcast the fight illegally (they will check to see if your business purchased a COMMERCIAL - not PERSONAL license).
+2. They will assume you are going to broadcast the fight illegally (they will check to see if your business purchased a COMMERCIAL—not PERSONAL license).
+If you did not purchase the commercial license, you could face "statutory damages" up to $10,000.

-3. They will send one or more private investigators into your business (pretending to be a customer, but there to catch evidence of illegal broadcasting).
-They will photograph the TV's, but we also saw one photo where they photographed the waitress (for some odd reason)
+3. They will send one or more private investigators into your business (pretending to be a customer, but they are there to catch evidence of illegal broadcasting and perhaps buy a drink).
+They will photograph the TVs that are broadcasting the PPV fight, but we also saw one photo where they photographed the waitress (for some odd reason), which we used to fight a claim.

-4. The information will draft a declaration stating they saw you show the fight on TV (via cable or satellite or internet feed) and send these along with the pictures to the law firm that will handle the case.
-We have dealt with many law firms.
+4. The informant will typically draft a declaration stating they saw you show the fight on one or more TVs (via cable or satellite) and send their report with the pictures to the law firm that will handle the case.
+We have dealt with many of the law firms in this space.

-5. Next thing, you may get the dreaded phone call, or letter accusing you of violating copyright law and/or the federal telecommunications laws.
-Then, the game begins.
+5. Next thing, you may get the dreaded phone call or letter accusing you of violating copyright law and/or the federal telecommunications laws, and a significant legal demand may be made.

 This is typically how it goes.
-To make matters worse, the IP lawyers for the fight companies will usually NOT SHARE ANY EVIDENCE, which to me is bogus.
-If you are accusing a company of wrongdoing you should be willing to show the evidence, but they will not typically do that.
+To make matters worse, the IP lawyers for the fight companies will usually NOT SHARE ANY EVIDENCE, which to me is bogus, but they may tell you, "You will see it in court."
+If they are accusing a company of wrongdoing, they should be willing to show the evidence, but they will not typically do that.

 Weighing Monetary Demands vs. Potential Damages in Default Judgment